metamath/lamp-guide/docs/11/index.md

 instead of being considered full syntactic unification.
 There are some
-[discussions about removing this limitation in metamath-lamp](https://github.com/expln/metamath-lamp/issues/77), but for now we'll need to work around this.
+[discussions about removing this limitation in metamath-lamp](https://github.com/expln/metamath-lamp/issues/77), but for now we'll need to work around this limitation.

 With a little extra work we can give metamath-lamp the information it needs.
 Let's assume that we know we want to use `ax-2` to prove this.